Banns of marriage: Anglican

-Royal Assent was given to the "Church of England Marriage (Amendment) Measure" on 19 December 2012.
-Prior to that, as only the Prayer Book words were enshrined in the 1949 Marriage Act, that wording should arguably have been used.
+Royal assent was given to the "Church of England Marriage (Amendment) Measure" on 19 December 2012.
+Prior to that, as only the Prayer Book words were enshrined in the Marriage Act 1949, that wording should arguably have been used.
 However, in their notes to the 2012 Measure, the Church of England's legal Office stated "In some places the alternative form, as set out in Common Worship, has been in use for some time.
 There is no legal difficulty with marriages that have been solemnized following the publication of the banns in that form as the legal substance of the words is the same as the form contained in the Book of Common Prayer.
 However there will now be a statutory basis of the use of the alternative form."

 The 2012 measure gave effect to two changes: